Alias: Let the Light In

 You notice that team members always postpone decisions and important work until one especially skilled Development Team member is present, but as the ScrumMaster you want all team members to perform optimally according to their abilities.

 The skilled team member is always the one the organization calls for when particularly important work looms, because everyone knows that individual will likely drive such decisions in the end.
 This team member often ends playing a Hero role, being the one called in when the business needs a fast solution.
 The other Development Team members tend to give up on complicated assignments because they know the Hero can do it better and the organization will ask for the Hero’s opinion anyway.

 These scenarios create a lack of courage and motivation in the Development Team members.
 They will stop growing and the team becomes more like a one man army with supporters than a self-organizing team where everyone contributes something of value.

 Remove the Hero from the team so the rest of the team can grow, like flowers getting light after a big tree falls in the storm.
-Find another outlet for the Hero’s talents, perhaps elsewhere in the company.
+Find another outlet for the Hero’s talents, perhaps elsewhere in the company or organization.

 ✥ ✥ ✥